sammcj/recommendarr/reccommendarr/README.md

 ![Reccommendarr Logo](./public/favicon.ico)

-Reccommendarr is a web application that generates personalized TV show recommendations based on your Sonarr library using AI.
+Reccommendarr is a web application that generates personalized TV show and movie recommendations based on your Sonarr and Radarr libraries using AI.

 ## 🌟 Features

-- **AI-Powered Recommendations**: Get personalized TV show suggestions based on your existing library
+- **AI-Powered Recommendations**: Get personalized TV show and movie suggestions based on your existing library
-- **Sonarr Integration**: Connects directly to your Sonarr instance to analyze your TV collection
+- **Sonarr & Radarr Integration**: Connects directly to your media servers to analyze your TV and movie collections
 - **Flexible AI Support**: Works with OpenAI, local models (Ollama/LM Studio), or any OpenAI-compatible API
 - **Customization Options**: Adjust recommendation count, model parameters, and more
 - **Dark/Light Mode**: Toggle between themes based on your preference
-- **Poster Images**: Displays TV show posters with fallback generation
+- **Poster Images**: Displays media posters with fallback generation

 ## 📋 Prerequisites

-- [Sonarr](https://sonarr.tv/) instance with API access
+- [Sonarr](https://sonarr.tv/) instance with API access (for TV recommendations)
+- [Radarr](https://radarr.video/) instance with API access (for movie recommendations)
 - An OpenAI API key or any OpenAI-compatible API (like local LLM servers)
 - Node.js (v14+) and npm for development